chykoushik/ISystem-Arduino/README.md

 ## Installation:
 1. Buy the desired component as described in the detailed report.
-2. Buy theSelect the prototype you want to run and follow the visual scenario.
+2. Select the prototype you want to run and follow the visual scenario.
 3. Download the code.
-4. Insert the code in.
-Compile, Then upload.
+4. Insert the code, Compile, Then upload.